Primary Care Addiction Medicine Fellowship

 San Francisco, CA 94110

 Applicants currently must be board certified or board eligible in Internal Medicine or Family Medicine.
 Additionally, applicants must be graduates of, or in the final year of an ACGME accredited clinical residency program.
 A full California medical license is required before starting the fellowship.
+Completion of the eight-hour training to qualify for a waiver is necessary for the start of this program.
 Possession of a DATA 2000 physician waiver is highly encouraged.

 How to Apply